abdusco/logurt/README.md

 logurt is configured using environment variables.

 - `API_SECRET`: The secret to communicate with the API.
 This needs to be shared with the applications that call the API.
-- `JWT_SIGNING_SECRET`: The secret to use for signing JWT tokens.
+- `JWT_SIGNING_KEY`: The secret to use for signing JWT tokens.
 This needs to be sufficiently long and random.
 - `LOG_INGESTION_KEY`: The key to use for protecting log ingestion endpoints.
 This needs to be set in Fluentbit configuration as a header.
 - `JWT_EXPIRATION_MINUTES`: The number of minutes to set the JWT token expiration to.
 Defaults to `60`.